 minibuffer, a completion command completes up to the longest common

 substring.
-If you change completion-cycle-threshold
+If you change completion-cycle-threshold to

-, the completion command instead completes to the first of
+t, the completion command instead completes to the first of

 those completion alternatives; each subsequent invocation of the